 The Director of Library Services has the final responsibility for the development and maintenance of the library collection, services, and facilities.

-Faculty members are expected to act as subject specialists in their areas of expertise, and may be consulted by the Librarians regarding specific materials or sections of the collections.
+Faculty members are expected to act as subject specialists in their areas of expertise, and may be consulted on occasion by the Librarians regarding specific materials or sections of the collections.
 Departmental faculty shall bear primary responsibility for recommending materials to support the courses they teach.
 Requests are actively solicited by the librarians and are accepted throughout the year, examined in relationship to overall curriculum needs and selection policies, and approved as funding permits.

-Student and staff recommendations for the purchase of materials are welcomed and solicited.
+Students and staff recommendations for the purchase of materials are welcomed and solicited.

 Priorities for books and other library materials is given to those items which meet direct curricular needs in the courses offered, including items for class assignments; collateral readings; supplemental materials for term papers, reports, etc.; references made in text or reference books; and those bibliographic tools which will facilitate finding and using these materials.

 After primary needs have been met, consideration may be given to materials which will give balance to the collection or meet vocational, avocational, cultural, or special needs of the student body and the faculty.

 Curricular needs will be considered when making selections for subscriptions.

 Inclusion in indexes will be a consideration when making a selection of titles for subscriptions.

 Cost of the subscriptions and near duplication by other titles will be considered when selecting periodical and journal subscriptions.